GalaxyA20s/.github/profile/README.md

 ## Booting into special modes
 * **Recovery:**
     * `adb reboot recovery`
     * With the phone off, press and hold `Volume Up` + `Power`.
-This is quite tricky since sometimes it doesn't work and the phone ends up booting Android normally.
+Sometimes this doesn't work and the phone ends up booting Android normally.
 * **Download Mode (with bootloader lock & unlock options):** With the phone off, hold both volume keys & plug the phone to a computer.
 * **Download Mode (only download):** `adb reboot-bootloader`